-Your baby is already one month old and you’ve had plenty of practice changing diapers – you’re just getting started!
+Your baby is already one month old and you’ve had plenty of practice changing diapers –but you’re just getting started!
 During the first two years of your baby’s life, you’ll feel you spend a lot of your time changing diapers.
-However, the good news is that with practice it only takes a little time to change them.
+However, the good news is that, with practice, it will only takes a minute to change them.
 Similarly, remember that the number of wet and dirty diapers you change are a good indication of your baby’s health.
-That is, if you don’t change enough wet diapers, it might mean that your little one needs more hydration, and if you don’t change dirty diapers he might be constipated.
+That is, if you don’t change enough wet diapers, it might mean that your little one is dehydrated, and if you don’t change dirty diapers, he might be constipated.

 How many diapers a day should I change?

 After the first month, your baby will wet about 4-6 diapers a day.
-You’ll also notice that you’ll change less dirty diapers as bowel movements decrease, there might not be one every day.
+You’ll also notice that you’ll change less dirty diapers as bowel movements decrease; there might not be one every day.
 As long as you don’t see that your baby feels pain or his feces are hard and dry, he is not constipated.
-On the other hand, if you think your baby is constipated, don’t hesitate to contact your pediatrician and he’ll guide you through it.
+On the other hand, if you think your baby is constipated, don’t hesitate to contact your pediatrician.

 With this in mind, you will be changing around 4-10 diapers a day, about 240 diapers per month.
 So many diapers!
-For this reason, it’s advisable to start buying a few different diapers to see if you like them and if they’re a good fit for your baby.
-When you find your favorite brand, estimate costs, look for coupons and acquire them when you have the opportunity to save as much as possible (they can get expensive!).
+For this reason, it’s advisable to buy a few different brands of diapers to see if you like them and if they’re a good fit for your baby.
+When you find your favorite brand, estimate costs, look for coupons, and acquire them when you have the opportunity to save as much as possible (they can get expensive!).
 On the other hand, if you use cloth diapers, make sure to have more than 10 clean diapers ready every day to meet your child’s needs.
 Remember it’s important to change a diaper as soon as you notice it’s wet or dirty.
-It’s often hard to notice a wet diaper when it’s disposable because it usually won’t bother your baby, so it’s important to check the diaper frequently.
+It’s often hard to notice a wet diaper when it’s disposable, since it usually won’t bother your baby, so it’s important to check the diaper frequently.